Follow these guidelines for safe towing:

 - Set your vehicle parking brake.

-- Place the automatic transmission in park (P) or manual transmission in a low gear.
+- Place the automatic transmission in park (P).

 - Place wheel chocks in front and back of the trailer wheels.
-Chocks are not included with your vehicle.
+(Chocks not included with vehicle.)

 Launching or Retrieving a Boat or Personal Watercraft (PWC)